 These bugs do need to be fixed but do not need any immediate attention.

 LOW – These bugs are at the lowest priority.
 These are fixed once the developer is done with the high and medium priority bugs.

 We have talked about various forms of both terms.
 Now, lets look at the key differences which make them distinct.

-- Usually, it is the test engineer who determines severity while the product owners decide the priorities of defects.
+- Usually, it is the test engineer who determines the severity.
+While the product owners decide the priorities of defects.

-- It is very unlikely that the severity might change but the priorities change from time to time.
+- It is very unlikely that the severity might change.
+Whereas, the priorities change from time to time.

-- The severity is usually determined in terms of a technical point of view while priority depends upon the user experience.
+- The severity is usually determined in terms of a technical point of view.
+Whereas, priority depends upon the user experience.

 Severity and Priority Real-time Examples

 The priority and severity are combined in four different ways to determine which defect needs immediate attention and which one the least.
 Let’s look at some real-time examples to make this concept even clearer.

 - The products added to the cart of an e-commerce website are not visible on the payment page.

 - The login button of the application is not working.